Installation

 - Since

-running against testnet, and let it complete a full sync with the testnet chain (alternatively, use--bitcoind.regtest
+bitcoindrunning against testnet, and let it complete a full sync with the testnet chain (alternatively, use--bitcoind.regtestinstead).

 testnet=1